 - Approaching casualties safely without endangering oneself or others

 - Providing CPR, airway management and artificial respiration

 - Stabilising the casualty until emergency services arrive

 - Using all first aid equipment for maximum patient benefit

 ESI emergencies range from trips and falls to electrical burns, bleeding, shock and cardiac arrest, making UETTDRRF10B as taught by Real Response a life changing and life-saving experience.

 What first aid principles are unique to UETTDRRF10B Provide First Aid?

 As work in the electricity supply industry typically involves high voltage equipment or hazardous environments, workers need to be deemed competent to carry out their respective tasks.
 Untrained first aiders, although brave, may also be incredibly foolhardy when attempting first aid, putting themselves and others in danger; a situation easily avoided with relevant industry training.
-Although some first aid or CPR response is usually better than nothing, a highly trained and competent Real First Aid course graduate is far more likely to carry out an exacting emergency response free from errors of judgement.
-Real First Aid professional instructors create unique learning environments tailored for every specific ESI occupation, with life-saving results.
+Although some first aid or CPR response is usually better than nothing, a highly trained and competent Real Response course graduate is far more likely to carry out an exacting emergency response free from errors of judgement.
+Real Response professional instructors create unique learning environments tailored for every specific ESI occupation, with life-saving results.